mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

         A uniformly distributed 2D sample

     Parameter ``s`` (:py:obj:`mitsuba.SGGXPhaseFunctionParams`):
-        The parameters of the SGGX phase function stored as a 6D vector [S_xx, S_yy, S_zz, S_xy, S_xz, S_yz].
-The parameters describe the
-        entries of a symmetric positive definite 3x3 matrix.
-The user needs to ensure that the parameters indeed represent a positive definite matrix.

-    Returns → :py:obj:`mitsuba.Normal3f`:
-        A normal (in world space) sampled from the distribution of visible normals

-    2. ``sggx_sample(sh_frame: :py:obj:`mitsuba.Vector3f`, sample: :py:obj:`mitsuba.Point2f`, s: :py:obj:`mitsuba.SGGXPhaseFunctionParams`) -> :py:obj:`mitsuba.Normal3f```

-    Samples the visible normal distribution of the SGGX microflake distribution

-    This function is based on the paper

-    "The SGGX microflake distribution", Siggraph 2015 by Eric Heitz, Jonathan Dupuy, Cyril Crassin and Carsten Dachsbacher

-    Parameter ``sh_frame`` (:py:obj:`mitsuba.Frame3f`):
-        Shading frame aligned with the incident direction, e.g. constructed as Frame3f(wi)

-    Parameter ``sample`` (:py:obj:`mitsuba.Point2f`):
-        A uniformly distributed 2D sample

-    Parameter ``s`` (:py:obj:`mitsuba.SGGXPhaseFunctionParams`):
-        The parameters of the SGGX phase function stored as a 6D vector [S_xx, S_yy, S_zz, S_xy, S_xz, S_yz].
-The parameters describe the
+        The parameters of the SGGX phase function S_xx, S_yy, S_zz, S_xy,
-        entries of a symmetric positive definite 3x3 matrix.
+        S_xz, and S_yz that describe the entries of a symmetric positive definite 3x3 matrix.
 The user needs to ensure that the parameters indeed represent a positive definite matrix.

     Returns → :py:obj:`mitsuba.Normal3f`:
         A normal (in world space) sampled from the distribution of visible